All Episodes

 There we go.

-A liberal template, counted on to reflexively oppose discrimination claims of No.
+Women and minorities, hardest hit, a liberal template, counted on to reflexively oppose discrimination claims of, no.

-He opposes discrimination claims that are invalid.
+He opposes discrimination claims that are invalid, whoever brings them.

-He supports discrimination claims, which are valid regardless who brings them.
+He supports discrimination claims which are valid regardless who brings them.

 He says even this.